dsaakash/cnnClassifier/README.md

         - Update  config_entity.py

-- Stage 2 We have  Prepared   an Base Model
+- Stage 2 We have  Prepared   an Base Model in research to test and preparing an basemodel called st_02.ipynb
     - Added paremeters in params.yaml
     - updated config.yaml
     - BY adding code prepare base_model